Kimono My House

 Kimono My House is the third studio album by American rock band Sparks, released on May 1, 1974, by Island Records.
 The album is considered to be their commercial breakthrough, and was met with widespread acclaim.

 Preceded by the single "This Town Ain't Big Enough for Both of Us", Kimono My House peaked at No. 4 in the UK and No. 101 in the US.
 Retrospectively, Kimono My House is considered one of Sparks's best works and one of the best glam rock albums.

-History
+Background

-In 1973, prior to the recording of the album, the brothers Ron and Russell Mael had accepted an offer to relocate to the United Kingdom in order to participate in the glam rock scene.
-The previous lineup consisting of Earle Mankey, James Mankey and Harley Feinstein was replaced with English musicians: Martin Gordon, Adrian Fisher and Norman "Dinky" Diamond joined the band to play bass guitar, guitar and drums respectively.
+In 1973, Ron and Russell Mael accepted an offer to relocate from Los Angeles to London in order to participate in the UK glam rock scene.
+The previous lineup of Earle Mankey, James Mankey and Harley Feinstein was replaced with English musicians; Martin Gordon, Adrian Fisher and Norman "Dinky" Diamond joined the band to play bass guitar, guitar and drums respectively.
 The band signed a recording contract with Island Records and recorded Kimono My House in 1974.
 Although the Mael brothers had wanted Roy Wood to produce the album, he was unavailable, so Muff Winwood was hired instead.
 Winwood remained with the group to produce the follow-up studio album Propaganda later in 1974.